-- 1. Turn off the power supply of the DeviceNet coupler and preset the transfer rate and the DeviceNet address.
-Chapter 4.3 'Transfer rate and DeviceNet address' on page 45 - 2.
+- Turn off the power supply of the DeviceNet coupler and preset the transfer rate and the DeviceNet address. ♦ Chap.
+4.3 'Transfer rate and DeviceNet address' page 58 - 2.
 Start the configuration tool of your DeviceNet scanner. - 3.
-Set the DeviceNet scanner to connection type "POLL IO". - Enter the number of input and output data: - Number input data: Produced connection size - Number output data: Consumed connection size - 5.
-Enter a base address for the input and output data (mapping).
+Set the DeviceNet scanner to connection type "POLL IO". - 4.
+Enter the number of input and output data: - Number input data: Produced connection size - Number output data: Consumed connection size - 5.
+Enter a base address for the input and output data (mapping). - 6.
+Activate the System SLIO DeviceNet coupler IM 053DN in the scan list. - 7.
+Start the DeviceNet scanner. - When the DeviceNet scanner has been configured, the input and output modules are accessible via the configured addresses.

-Accessing the System SLIO > Accessing parameter data
+Accessing the System SLIO > Accessing diagnostics data